Skip to main content

 Residents are no strangers to side hustles or business ventures near the Los Angeles branch where Haines is based.

-“In the Baldwin Hills community, there are a lot of up-and-coming entrepreneurs who are trying to understand how to gain access to capital to start their businesses,” said Mario Holten, Vice President of Philanthropy and Community Impact for the local Los Angeles community, and who previously managed the neighborhood’s Wells Fargo branch.
+“In the Baldwin Hills community, there are a lot of up-and-coming entrepreneurs who are trying to understand how to gain access to capital to start their businesses,” said Mario Holten, vice president of Philanthropy and Community Impact for the local Los Angeles community, and who previously managed the neighborhood’s Wells Fargo branch.

 While bankers like Holten are experts at helping customers with everyday banking, he said, having a coach like Haines within the branch’s HOPE Inside Center means they can help these aspiring entrepreneurs.
 He’s already seen success stories.
 Operation HOPE’s coaching helps people with challenges like getting business loans, developing sales or growth strategies, or navigating supply chain or technology hurdles.